-The other people in the photograph: on the left, Leon Ventura, the lady next to him, my wife's best friend Rasel Adato and my wife Ester Modiano.
+The other people in the photograph: my wife on the left, Rasel Adato, on the right.

 My wife, Ester Modiano, was born in Plovdiv, Bulgaria in 1927.
 She was born seven months old, and the doctors did not have much hope for her to live.
 Her maiden name is Yahni.
 As far as I remember, her mother was born in Haskoy, Istanbul.